The Admiral Nimitz Foundation

 LTG Michael (Mike) L. Oates, USA (Ret)

 The Admiral Nimitz Foundation meets the highest standards established by Charity Navigator.
 This is their highest possible rating and indicates that our organization adheres to sector best practices and executes our mission in a financially efficient way.
-In fact, we have received a 4-star rating from Charity Navigator for six consecutive years, which only twelve percent of charities evaluated have achieved, indicating that The Admiral Nimitz Foundation outperforms most other charities in
+In fact, we have received a 4-star rating from Charity Navigator for seven consecutive years, which only twelve percent of charities evaluated have achieved, indicating that The Admiral Nimitz Foundation outperforms most other charities in